The 12 Hallmarks of Aging in Dogs, Explained

 Kibble is a broad category, not a single food.
 Some formulas are thoughtfully made, tested, and appropriate for long-term feeding; others are heavy on cheap fillers, vague fats, and marketing claims.
 Processing matters because extrusion uses heat and pressure to create shelf-stable nuggets.
 That can reduce certain naturally occurring compounds and change how ingredients behave in the gut.
 Studies comparing kibble to other diet formats have found differences in microbiota and metabolic readouts, suggesting the format itself can shape internal physiology (Hiney K, 2024).
 Still, “processed” isn’t automatically “harmful.”
 The more relevant question is whether the specific kibble supports your dog’s digestion, weight, and comfort.

-When people ask why is kibble bad for dogs, they’re often reacting to ingredient panels that feel more industrial than culinary.
-Common concerns include high carbohydrate load, rendered meals, and long lists of additives.
-Carbohydrates aren’t inherently wrong for dogs, but some dogs do better with lower-starch formulas, especially if they gain weight easily.
-Ingredient quality and digestibility can matter as much as the macro ratios.
-If your dog is thriving—good stools, stable weight, clear skin—there may be no urgent reason to abandon kibble.
-If they’re not, the ingredient list becomes a useful place to start asking better questions.
+Ingredient panels that read more industrial than culinary drive most kibble doubt.
+The common worries are high carbohydrate load, rendered meals, and long additive lists.
+Carbohydrates are not inherently wrong for dogs, though some dogs do better on lower-starch formulas, especially if they gain weight easily.
+Ingredient quality and digestibility often matter as much as the macro ratios.

 Water, Texture, and Satiety: the Quiet Differences Dogs Feel